fareezmurad/Notes/JavaScript/Arrays.md

 const combine = [...first1, ...second2]; // [1, 2, 3, 4, 5, 6]
 ```

+### 2. Copying arrays:

-2. Copying arrays:<br> We can create a new copy of an array using the spread operator.
+We can create a new copy of an array using the spread operator.

 ```js
 const arr = [1, 2, 3];
 const copy = [...arr]; // [1, 2, 3]
 ```

-3. Adding elements to an array:<br> We can add new elements to an array using the spread operator.
+### 3. Adding elements to an array:

+We can add new elements to an array using the spread operator.

 ```js
 const arr = [1, 2, 3];
 const newArr = [...arr, 4, 5]; // [1, 2, 3, 4, 5]
 ```

+### 4. Passing arguments:

-4. Passing arguments:<br> We can pass an array as arguments to a function using the spread operator.
+We can pass an array as arguments to a function using the spread operator.

 ```js
 const arr = [1, 2, 3];